Initiative to Identify and Accelerate High-Impact Interventions to Solve Maternal and Child Health Challenges

 Results & Impact:

 Each innovation analyzed has a potential to save 150,000 to 1.5 million lives by 2030.
 Innovations like new formulation oxytocin and low-cost uterine balloon tamponade could reduce maternal deaths due to post-partum hemorrhage by 12 percent, while interventions like water treatment and low cost antiseptic could reduce under-5 mortality by over 6 percent.
-The quantitative model methodology could be expanded to include other health and economic value measures, providing a common framework to assess the potential impact of innovations in other SDG health areas.
+The quantitative model methodology could be expanded to include other health and economic value measures, providing a common framework to assess the potential impact of innovations in other global health areas.
 For more details on the list of innovations, methods, and results please access the IC2030 report via this link.